icon

 Your child will need immediate treatment, which could include a root canal, an extraction, or another type of oral surgery to remove the abscess.

-Stage five: loss of tooth
+Stage six: loss of tooth

 Tooth extraction is the only option if earlier stages of tooth decay have been untreated.
 Early identification of your child’s tooth decay is key to saving your little one’s natural teeth and avoiding long-term consequences.